 Find out what the pollen level is in your area

-Knowing the pollen count can help you plan an attack for allergy symptoms.
+Knowing the pollen count and air quality index in your area can help you plan an attack for allergy symptoms.
 How can you find out?
 Just turn on your favorite weather report.
 Many reports include the pollen count in your area.
-Or, go online to Pollen.com.
+Or go online to Pollen.com.

 Taking a trip?
 The pollen count may be higher where you’re headed.
 Check the count at your destination and take along medications just in case.